aillieo/EasyEvent/README.md

 // evt invoke
 ```

-To remove a listener, just call Remove and pass the handle.
-You can also use RemoveListener, but it is not efficient.
+To remove a listener, just call `Remove` and pass the handle.
+You can also use `RemoveListener`, but it is not efficient.

 ```C#
 Event evt = new Event();